 My latest book (Identity: Sociological Perspectives, Polity) brings together many of the themes of my research over the last 10 years - notably how issues of identity act to 'trouble' social relations.

-A second edition of the book is in press (2013), and I am working on a book to be published in Palgrave's 'themes in social theory' book series (Identity and Social Theory).
+A second edition of the book has now been published (2013), and I am working on a book to be published in Palgrave's 'themes in social theory' book series (Identity and Social Theory).
 This book will discuss conceptual approaches to, and empirical investigation of, identity matters.

 I have also been exploring themes of identity and inequality in recent articles (see list of publications).
 Work in progress includes an exploration of nostalgia, the social contexts of parenting / non-parenting decisions, and historicizing class identity

 Ipshita Debnath (ft) Log-in / Log-out: a Sociological Exploration of how the Internet is Affecting Kinship Relations.
 Supervision with Dr Anselma Gallinat.